MichaelCurrin/os-genesis/README.md

 ## Requirements

+- Built for: Linux (Debian / Ubuntu)
+- Uses: [APT](https://wiki.debian.org/Apt) - the standard package manager for Debian/Ubuntu systems.

-There are no system dependencies.
+There are no system dependencies - you don't even need `git`.

-This project only supports Linux systems based on Debian/Ubuntu.

 ## Install